open-ecommerce/master-duplication/README.md

 Replace url on destination db

-Why you might need it
+why you might need it
 ------------
 If you are an open-source application integrator as we are in open-ecommerce.org you will lot of your time instaling and configuring applications like Joomla, Magento, WP etc. over and over again for your customers.